mozaik-association/mozaik/docs/2Distribution-list-module.md

 !!! abstract "The goald of the distibution list"

-    You can create a distribution list by giving a name to this list.
-The distribution list will create a list of specific contacts based on filters you created.
-It will be used to target specific targets based on the following criteria and then send emails to these targets using the <a href=https://mozaik-association.github.io/mozaik/email-marketing tagret="_blank">marketing email module</a>.
+    Distribution lists are used to create lists of contacts that meet specific criteria defined by filters created beforehand.
+These distribution lists can then be selected when creating marketing emails to target specific contacts using the <a href=https://mozaik-association.github.io/mozaik/email-marketing tagret="_blank">marketing email module</a>.

 <figure markdown>
 ![screenshot 51](img/screen51.png)